 The Eisenhower School core curriculum was first accredited by the CJCS in 1986 to satisfy the requirements for Joint Specialty Officer (JSO) education.
-The curriculum was also recertified in 1994, 2000, 2006, and 2011.
+The curriculum was also recertified in 1994, 2000, 2006, 2011 and 2017.
 The Eisenhower School is accredited by the CJCS as a Joint Professional Military Education (JPME) Phase II senior-level college as established in the CJCS Officer Professional Military Education Policy (OPMEP) CJCSI 1800.01.

 The Eisenhower School academic program is centered on the following four departments that provide faculty, subject matter expertise, curricula and classroom instruction in support of educating senior United States Government (military and civilian), foreign military, and selected private sector personnel:

 Analyzing the military instrument of power from creating strategy to planning, organizing, training, equipping, sustaining, projecting, and decommissioning.

 Analyzing the national security environment, primarily from political and economic lenses—theory, reality, trends, and strategies to manage risk/surprise.

 Synthesizing and exploring perspectives on government-private sector interaction from the shop floor up.

-Leadership.
+Strategic Leadership provides curricula and classroom instruction in support of educating senior U.S. government, foreign military, and selected private sector personnel in Strategic Leadership.
 The Strategic Leadership Department's mission is to educate and develop senior leaders to bring strategic thinking skills and innovative approaches to the challenges of transforming organizations and formulating and resourcing our future national security strategy.
 To achieve its mission, the department provides this school's Executive Assessment and Development Program (EADP), a core course on strategic leadership, and several electives that allow students to go into further depth on various leadership topics.
 Additionally, the department will sponsor several Commandant Lecture Series speakers on the topic of leadership and sponsor a panel discussion about Strategic Communication.
 The purpose of the strategic leadership course is to help students develop into innovative strategic thinkers and change agents who can create and lead agile organizations to attain and maintain a competitive advantage in a volatile, uncertain, complex, and ambiguous strategic environment.